 The flight test

-The beauty of today’s Practical Test Standards is that they precisely spell out what must be accomplished on the practical test, to very specific tolerances.
+The beauty of today’s Airman Certification Standards is that they precisely spell out what must be accomplished on the practical test, to very specific tolerances.
 Instructor, student, and examiner all play by the same rules in this regard, and that’s to everyone’s advantage.

 One problem faced by applicants, however, is that they view every individual tolerance as a place to fail.
 The effect is like trying to plug fifty leaks in a sinking boat with your hand… panic.
 Sure, we must strive to perform every maneuver within tolerances.
 But it’s equally important to understand that the examiner’s overall objective is to determine that you can safely and proficiently operate an aircraft.
 So strive for an overall good performance on the test.
 If you do a safe, thorough, and credible job, you’ll have a high likelihood of passing.
 Sure, examiners can technically fail you for wandering a hundred feet off altitude, but they won’t likely do so unless you are consistently off altitude and fail to correct.